JRishabh1/Path-Planning-Algo/README.md

 ## Notes

-The rrt_connect_line.py implementation should be done, but I'm not sure if it's perfect.
+For RRT, I've been thinking about modifying the probability of how random points are chosen.
-I plan on implementing the variant where you delete the branch if there's a collision, and I've been thinking about modifying the probability of how random points are chosen.
+Runtime Comparison (excluding lines): RRT Connect < RRT Original < RRT Delete Branch

-EDIT: I've implemented the delete branch variant, but I think my implementation isn't good for runtime, so I won't include it here for now.
+For Laplace, using OpenCV has significantly sped up the runtime, but it still won't work for world4.png.